 Public speaking skills can help you be more comfortable if you find yourself talking to a group of people, particularly at a networking event.
 Even when you're just speaking with another person, one-on-one, public speaking skills can help you improve the way you articulate, helping the person you're speaking with better understand you.

 Nonverbal communication is extremely important for networking.
-It's important to be aware of your own body language and any messages you may be sending the person with whom you're speaking.
+It's important to be aware of your own body language and any messages you may be sending to the person with whom you're speaking.
 It's also beneficial to be able to read the body language of the person with whom you're speaking.
 This can tell you if you need to change the way you're expressing your message or modify something else in your communication style.

 These are often referred to as "people skills" and they impact the way you communicate and interact with others.
 They include a variety of skills, but particularly skills like attitude, communicating, and listening.